LiquidCake/asterios_rss_poller/README.md

-# RSS helper for Lineage 2 Asterios
+# RSS proxy server for Lineage 2 Asterios

-This script starts HTTP server with a single endpoint that proxies requests to RSS feed of Asterios Lineage 2 server - in order to help RSS readers to get more stable responses and provide updates ASAP.
+This Python script starts local HTTP server with a single endpoint that proxies requests to RSS feed of Asterios Lineage 2 server - in order to help RSS readers to get more stable responses and provide updates ASAP.
 It performs re-tries and allows to filter for event you actually need (e.g. kills of Cabrio)

 - Launch script on any system your phone can access by IP address (like remote server or just a PC that is connected to the same network as your phone, if router allows access etc.)